Kiresorg/Kiresorg.github.io/_posts/2022-01-20-wsika-cicd.md

 > **Continuous Deployment**: The use of automation to deploy an application.

-While these three concepts can be explained simply, there are actually a lot of factors to understand about them, and about the context they're used in.
+While these three concepts can be explained fairly simply, there are actually a lot of factors to understand about them, and about the context they're used in.
 We'll cover all of these factors - some in detail; some just enough to help you grasp what CI/CD is all about.

 ## Context